Last updated on November 25th, 2022

 You can keep diving the Coolidge for as long as you want but if two dives are enough, let’s do something else.
 For the rest of your time Santo, I’ll list the places you don’t want to miss.
 You can choose if/how to see them and where to base yourself.
 I personally left Luganville after a morning visit to Million Dollar Point to spend the rest of my time in Lonnoc Beach, super close to Champagne Beach.
 But this is totally up to you.

 At the end of WWII, the US Army no longer needed the base in Santo.
-With no potential buyers around and considering the long voyage back to the US, decision makers were faced with a huge dilemma over what to do with all the surplus military equipment.
-So they did what anybody else would do: they dumped the equipment just off the beach, packed up and went home!
+With no potential buyers around and considering the long voyage back to the US, decision-makers faced a huge dilemma over what to do with all the surplus military equipment.
+So they did what anybody else would do: they dumped the gear just off the beach, packed up, and went home!
 So you now probably understand how Million Dollar Point got its name…

-To get here, catch a bus (shared van) from Luganville for the 15 minute ride (V500 as oppose to V1,000 with taxi).
-You’ll have to pay a V500 entrance fee but at least there will be somebody watching over your stuff and shower/toilet facilities.
-All you have to do is put your snorkel on and swim for about 30 meters off shore, where you’ll start to see the leftover military equipment.
-There are cannons, tanks, jeeps, airplanes and troop carriers – all littering the ocean floor.
+To get here, catch a bus (shared van) from Luganville for the 15-minute ride (~V500 as opposed to V1,000 with a taxi).
+You’ll have to pay a ~V500 entrance fee, but at least somebody will be watching over your stuff and shower/toilet facilities.
+All you have to do is put your snorkel on and swim for about 30 meters offshore, where you’ll start to see the leftover military equipment.
+There are cannons, tanks, jeeps, airplanes, and troop carriers littering the ocean floor.
 Super cool!

-To experience Million Dollar from up close, a scuba dive would come in handy.
-But snorkeling is also OK and you really get the point.
-Fins will really help out here but not a must.
+A scuba dive would come in handy to experience Million Dollar from up close.
+But snorkeling is also OK, and you get the point.
+Fins will help out here but are not a must.

-The sealed road running from Luganville to Port Orly passes through sleepy villages, coconut and plantations and thick rainforest.
-Along the way, you might get lucky and find a roadside stall where you can chit chat with the locals and stock up on fresh tropical produce.
+The sealed road from Luganville to Port Olry passes through sleepy villages, coconut plantations, and thick rainforests.
+Along the way, you might get lucky and find a roadside stall where you can chit-chat with the locals and stock up on fresh tropical produce.
 If you’re extra lucky, the boys might be preparing a batch of kava for later distribution to local bars.

-Vanuatu is blessed with thousands of fresh swimming holes, but the Matevulu Blue Hole in Santo is in a league of its own (V500 walk-in entrance).
-Shaded by massive banyan trees, a crystal clear natural swimming pool springs out of somewhere.
+Vanuatu is blessed with thousands of fresh swimming holes, but the Matevulu Blue Hole in Santo is in a league of its own (~V500 walk-in entrance).
+Shaded by massive banyan trees, a crystal clear natural swimming pool springs from somewhere.
 Swimming in this blue hole feels like floating in space.
 Of course, after you’ve watched the local ‘pros’ in action, grab the rope and swing off the giant banyan tree!

 A popular way to visit the Matevulu Blue Hole is by kayaking from Oyster Island inland via the Riri Riri River.
-I am not a kayaking fan myself and I actually met a couple who found it quite difficult to kayak against the current.
+However, I am not a kayaking fan, and I met a couple who found it quite challenging to kayak against the current.

-Considered the prettiest beach in Vanuatu, Champagne Beach is kind of a must visit in Santo.
-A long stretch of the whitest of sand curves around a horseshoe shaped bay, with plenty of shade in the back.
-Needless to say this is a very popular stop, even for cruise ships which anchor off shore.
-Entrance is V500 for walk-ins or V2,000 per car and there are facilities.
+Considered the prettiest beach in Vanuatu, Champagne Beach is a must-visit in Santo.
+A long stretch of the whitest sand curves around a horseshoe-shaped bay, with plenty of shade in the back.
+Needless to say, this is a top-rated stop, even for cruise ships that anchor offshore.
+The entrance is ~V500 for walk-ins or ~V2,000 per car, and there are facilities.
 It’s not a bad place for a picnic lunch or just a bit of relaxing and swimming.

-I thought Champagne Beach was lovely, but you could totally see how busy this place gets sometimes.
-When busses and cruise ships arrive, dozens of stalls spring to life, selling the typical souvenirs, sarongs and other things you don’t really need (but certainly help the locals).
-So your level of affection towards Champagne Beach will really depend on the day you visit.
+I thought Champagne Beach was lovely, but you can imagine how busy this place gets sometimes.
+When buses and cruise ships arrive, dozens of stalls spring to life, selling the typical souvenirs, sarongs, and other things you don’t need (but certainly help the locals).
+So your level of affection towards Champagne Beach will depend on the day you visit.

-The snorkeling is ‘just OK’ but the intensity of the blue is is simply incredible and on its own makes the stop well worth the effort.
+The snorkeling is ‘just OK’, but the intensity of the blue is simply incredible and, on its own, makes the stop well worth the effort.
 The beach bungalows have a few kayaks you can use to explore the bay and the food is quite good in the restaurant (free wifi).